 Use the California responsible-gambling page and support routes.
 Help comes before another mobile test.

-Removed ratings-style commercial schema, rich-result help markup, procedural markup, app-style overpromises, and mobile-bonus spillover that did not belong on a California state mobile page.
+Removed app-style overpromises, mobile bonus spillover and fixed compatibility claims that did not belong on a California state mobile page.